 Akeroyd (2014), in Docks and Knotweeds of Britain and Ireland.
 Botanical Society of Britain and Ireland, London, says that P. rurivagum may be distinguished from P. aviculare by the large nuts - and then gives measurements in which the range of P. aviculare is larger instead.

 Polypodium cambricum L. (Southern Polypody)

+Draft account

+vc15 and 16

+Rarity / scarcity status

 Polypodium cambricum is a fern of base-rich rocks or mortared walls with a western distribution in the British Isles, but also extending along the south coast, diminishing eastwards.
 This distribution is sufficiently stable that the risk status of the species is one of 'Least Concern' in both England and Great Britain as a whole.
 It has, however, always been rare in Kent and, with no records in Philp (2010), it was initially placed on the county-'probably extinct' list.
 Despite the rack of record, colonies had continued to exist in both East and West Kent, so that at the end of 2015 Southern Polypody was removed from the 'probably extinct' list and included in the Kent rare plant register; but the species remains rare in the county.

+Account

 Early records are perhaps obscured by the accepted treatment of this species generally as falling within Polypodium vulgare, until it was recognised that three subspecies (one of which, subsp. serratum or serrulatum, corresponds to the current concept of P. cambricum) differed cytologically as well as morphologically, and they were raised in 1961 to specific status.
 The three species were P. vulgare s.s.
 (Polypody), a tetraploid; P. interjectum (Intermediate Polypody), a hexaploid; and Southern Polypody, a diploid, then called P. australe Fée.
 This last name was superseded by P. cambricum when it was accepted that this Linnaean name had priority, even though originally applied to an unusual form of the species.
+Saltwood Castle.
+Photos by Julian Reed, 28 January 2016.

-Hanbury and Marshall (1899) refer to a specimen of P. vulgare serratum at BM as having derived from found at Saltwood Castle by S.F.
+Hanbury and Marshall (1899) refer to a specimen of P. vulgare serratum at BM as having derived from Saltwood Castle, collected by S.F.
+Gray, so this will have been a gathering of P. cambricum.
+Earlier information, however, is given in Thomas Moore's Nature-printed British Ferns (1859).
+Under the general heading of P.

+vulgare, two varieties are mentioned as found at Saltwood Castle by S.F.
 Gray, var. semilacerum, with its deeply serrate pinnae in the lower part of the frond and var. crenatum, described as approaching the previous form, but variable with rounded-lobed (rather than serrate), undulate pinnae.
-These appear to be part of the range of variation encountered with P. cambricum.